dan15h/FcmLib/README.md

 ### To stop receiving notification from that topic
-you can easily remove FCM `FcmLib.removeFCM("topicName")`
+you can easily remove FCM using topic name `FcmLib.removeFCM("topicName")`